As of June 2023 over $185,000 has been awarded to educators with innovative

 LEARNING GRANT PRE-APPLICATIONPre-Applications are accepted anytime.
 Once you submit your pre-application someone from the Grants Committee will work with you to complete a full proposal for board review.

 DCEF wants to support you to PURSUE YOUR PASSION and to DO GOOD by offering up to $1,000 mini-grants.
 What problems do you see in your school or community, large or small, and what are your ideas on how to take action for substantial change?
 We know you are willing to ask hard questions and find creative solutions.
 We know you have the courage to think outside the box and make an impact that is greater than yourself.
 We are grateful for a $10,000 donation from the Singleton Family to the Student Grant Fund.

 WHO CAN APPLY?
-Students in grades K-8 are eligible to apply.
+Students in grades 1-12 are eligible to apply.

-ELIGIBLE PROPOSALS: Must be for projects that connect what you are learning in school to community service.
-Not a ‘go-fund-me’ or a donation by the foundation to a worthy charity, but a way for the education foundation to help fund YOU, as you learn new things and imagine a project to help the local community or the world.
+ELIGIBLE PROPOSALS: Must be for projects that connect what you are learning in school to service.
+Not a ‘go-fund-me’ or a donation by the foundation to a worthy charity, but a way for the education foundation to help fund YOU, as you learn new things and imagine a project to help your school, local community or the world.
+We do not fund senior projects or eagle scout projects.
 Collaborative requests are encouraged.
 You will need to find a teacher who will work with you on your idea.
 Your parent or guardian must also endorse the project.

-EVALUATION & SELECTION CRITERIA: Grants are accepted all year long and reviewed twice a year – end of April and end of October.
-Applications will be reviewed by the Grants Committee on a competitive basis.
+EVALUATION & SELECTION CRITERIA: Grants are accepted all year long and reviewed on a rolling basis by the Grants Committee.
 Top rated applications will be funded until available funds are exhausted.
-Applicants will be notified in June and December about the outcome of their application.